 Today, the big names in the field include William Gibson, Kim Stanley Robinson, and Neal Stephenson, all of whom published their first novels in 1984.
-But a new generation has emerged in the last decade—and that’s my subject here.
+But a new generation has emerged in the 21st century—and that’s my subject here.
 A great many of the newly emerging masters, even possibly a majority, are women.
 Although I can’t possibly claim to have read them all, I’ve explored the work of many of the newer sci-fi authors.
-These are all writers whose work has predominantly, or exclusively, been published in the twenty-first century.
+These are all writers whose work has predominantly, or exclusively, been published since 2000.
 And here I’ll list the very best of those I’ve come across.

-For each of the seven authors in the list below I’ve noted the novels I’ve reviewed, with each title linked to its review.
+For each of the nine authors in the list below I’ve noted the novels I’ve reviewed, with each title linked to its review.

 Please note that the books listed here are all science fiction, not fantasy.
 I recognize that a great deal of the bestselling work in the field is fantasy, but it doesn’t interest me.

 Peter Cawdron is an Australian author who specializes in hard science fiction.
 He lives in Brisbane with his wife and three children.
 Goodreads lists sixty-one books he’s written, making him by far the most prolific of this crop of new writers listed here.

 Retrograde (Retrograde #1) ★★★★★ – What life on Mars would really be like

 Reentry (Retrograde #2) ★★★★★ – A fast-paced science fiction thriller grounded in believable science